pengliang3000/how_to_splitter_chinese_words_in_php/README.md

 # How to splitter Chinese words in php

+## requirement
+- PHP version not less than 5.0

 ## Setup
 - copy codes below into a file (maybe like: test.php )